UnknownMonk/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+ANSWER\$:The Store is known as a single source of truth because that is where the over all state is stored and updated.
+Actions is where you relay what opperations need to happen and perpare it to be sent to the reducers.
+Reducers talk to the actions and update the state to be sent to the store.
+The Store holds all updated information availble for all components in a application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+ANSWER\$: Application state is what is held in the store of redux that is aviable for the entire app.
+Component state is held confined to a single component.
+A good example of when to use component state is when handling inputs on a form since no other component needs access to its data.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+ANSWER\$: Redux-thunk is a middleware use mainly in React that allows for acync calls to be made to a server.
+It changes the action creators by calling dispatch and allowing acync actions to occure.

 ## Project Set Up